benjamincrozat/content/posts/laravel-maintenance-mode.md

 ## Enabling Laravel's maintenance mode

-When it’s time to update your app or perform some maintenance, switching to maintenance mode is super handy.
+When it’s time to update your app or change a few things on the server, switching to maintenance mode is super handy.
 And yet, I always forget it exists. 🤦‍♂️

 The maintenance mode is like putting a "Be right back!" sign on your website.
 To get this going in Laravel, it's as simple as running a command: